Dedicated short bias strategy

 Jim Chanos (Kynikos Associates) short selling trade: Enron

 In 2000, Enron dominated the raw material and energy industries.
 Kenneth Lay and Jeffrey Skilling were the two leaders of the group that disguised the company’s financial accounts for years.
 Enron’s directors, for instance, hid interminable debts in subsidiaries in order to create the appearance of a healthy parent company whose obligations were extremely limited because they were buried in the subsidiary accounts.
 Enron filed for bankruptcy on December 2, 2001, sparking a big scandal, pulling down the pension funds intended for the retirement of its employees, who were all laid off simultaneously.
-Arthur Andersen, Enron’s auditor, failed to detect the scandal, and the scandal ultimately led to the dissolution of one of the five largest accounting firms in the world.
+Arthur Andersen, Enron’s auditor, failed to detect the scandal, and the scandal ultimately led to the dissolution of one of the five largest accounting and audit firms in the world (restructuring the sector from the Big 5 to the Big 4).
 Figure 1 represents the share price of Enron across time.

 Figure 1.
 Performance Enron across time.